openshwprojects/OpenBK7231T_App/README.md

 # FAQ (Frequently Asked Questions)

-Q: How do I enable more logging?
-How to make more logs visible?
+<em>Q: How do I enable more logging?
+How to make more logs visible?</em>
 A: First type "loglevel x" in console, where x is 0 to 7, default value is 3 (log all up to info), value 4 will also log debug logs, and value 5 will include "extradebug".
 Then, on online panel, also switch filter to "All" (both steps must be done for logs to show up)

-Q: I entered wrong SSID and my device is not accessible.
-How to recover?
+<em>Q: I entered wrong SSID and my device is not accessible.
+How to recover?</em>
 A: Do five short power on/power off cycles (but not too short, because device might have capacitors and they need to discharge every time).
 Device will go back to AP mode (aka Safe Mode)

 # Building